interpretml/interpret-community/README.md

 # Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+This project has adopted the his project has adopted the [GitHub Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines).” .
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Reporting Security Issues